dankelley/oce/inst/joss/paper.md

 # Example: Tidal Analysis

 A more detailed example may help to solidify some of the key aspects of `oce`.
-Many readers will have an interest in tides, so we will work with a year-long record of sea level, $\eta=\eta(t)$ in Halifax Harbour.
+Many readers will have an interest in tides, so we will work with a record of sea level in Halifax Harbour.

 Consider the code given below, which produces Figure 2.
 A built-in sealevel file is used, to make a reproducible example, but replacing the `data()` call